 The most compelling control over what wine to serve should avoid being pompous about wine.
 There are no right answers, just basic lessons to go by, and even these, as you have seen, can be changed.
 Do not try different things with different tastes.
 If you do not behave as if something is wrong with the wine you serve, your visitors will not.

-Thanks to the best juicers around for sponsoring our blog!
+Thanks to this blind installation company for sponsoring our blog!

 Tasting wine properly is important – doing it correctly can give you a real feel for the wine, it’s body, the different notes that are prevalent in a particular vintage.
 Do you know how to taste wine?
 Watch this video to find out!